 We thank the reviewer for highlighting this confusion, which was made worse by our previous presentation of equation 7 using unlogged data.
 We have added the necessary clarification text and equations to arrive at what is now equation 12 in the manuscript’s main text (and subsequently moved the metric definitions to the supplemental text as suggested).
 The relevant section is reprinted below:

-The heart of BIKER is its reformulation of the k600 model (Equation 8) as a Bayesian sampling model that is conditional on the non-remotely-sensible parameters (i.e. fx|Θ).
+The heart of BIKER is its reformulation of the k600 model (Equation 8) as a Bayesian sampling model that is conditional on the non-remotely-sensed parameters (i.e. fx|Θ).
 This approach is similar to the ‘McFLI’ (Mass-Conserved Flow Law Inversion) logic used in some SWOT remote sensing of discharge algorithms (Gleason et al., 2017).
 To start, we write k600 as a function of SWOT-observables W and S. This algebra is carried out using Equation 8, the fitted value for 𝛽1 from Figure 2 (62.82), and Manning’s equation for mean flow velocity (U=1nRh2/3S1/2).
 Following Section 2.3, we continue to assume that the channel is hydraulically-wide (Rh=H=AW).
 To leverage additional SWOT data, the wetted channel area A is further split into the SWOT-unobservable portion A0 and SWOT-observable portion dA following Durand et al. (2014) and Hagemann et al. (2017) where dAit=t':Wt'≤WtWt'δHet' for cross-section i and timestep t within a mass-conserved river reach.

 All of this the above algebra simplifies to Equation 10.
 Conveniently, k600 as measured estimated by tracer additions to a stream is inherently a reach-scale quantity (in a mass-conserved reach).
 Therefore, Equations 7, 8, and 10 all yield a reach-scale k600 (i.e. k600i=k600∀i), thus lowering the number of parameters BIKER must infer and making the problem much better constrained.